-The items needing attention in your home are communicated to your Warranty Administrator, the Warranty Technician would inspect the items and determine if the item is warrantable, and how it can be corrected.
+The items needing attention in your home are communicated to your Warranty Administrator and then if needed, the Warranty Technician will inspect the items and determine if warrantable, and how it can be corrected.
 The Warranty Administrator generates requests to the trade partners to correct the concern where needed.
 At this time it is decided whether workers ask for an appointment with the homeowner directly, or a “Trade’s Day” appointment is best.
 There is additional information in your Homeowners Manual on the process for warranty items.

 You will receive a letter asking for an appointment for a 60 day inspection, in which the Warranty Technician meets with you to go over the systems of your home, answer any questions about the home, and also inspect items from a checklist on the home we have prepared.
 If there are items that need to be addressed from this inspection, an appointment is set up to correct them (usually 2 weeks later).
 Both 60 day and year-end appointments are voluntary – they do not affect your new home warranty, rather they are a chance for us to help educate and review any systems or features of your home with you.

 You will receive a letter close to the end of the year, in which it asks you for an appointment.
 This is our chance to review the homes’ systems again, and answer any concerns you may have on the home.
 It is also the time when settlement issues are most likely addressed (such as minor drywall items or silicone shrinkage for example), now that the home has gone through its’ four seasons since possession.

 The Plumbing and Heating companies have a 24 hr. emergency numbers to contact them, which is on the sheet put in the basement, next to your electrical panel.
 If it is utility related, contact your utility provider.
 If it is anything else that is not an emergency, please call our office and leave a message

 You cannot landscape until you have a Lot Grade Certificate.
 A Lot Grade Certificate is required by the City of Airdrie, it is the approval document that means the grading on your lot passes the Surface Water Management By-law.
 We include an information pamphlet from the city in your orientation documents.
-Once you receive that approval, you can begin landscaping and fence building etc. Once you have the “topsoil” installed and levelled on your site, a survey will confirm the ground conditions meet that approved in planning by the City of Airdrie and the developer.
+Once you receive that approval, you can begin landscaping and fence building etc. Once you have the “topsoil” installed and leveled on your site, a survey will confirm the ground conditions meet that approved in planning by the municipality and the developer.
 Minor adjustments will be dealt with quickly and the site confirmed and a “field level pass” issued to us.
 When we receive the field level pass you are OK to proceed.
 The survey company engineer will then draft what is called “Schedule D”.
-This document is sent to the city for their files, and allows that you can now landscape.
+This document is sent to the city for their files.

 As a new homeowner, you do have certain responsibilities in the maintenance of your home.
 Our Homeowners’ Manual provides you with that information in chapter 8.
 Things like furnace filter replacement, sealing of driveway/sidewalk, checking attic insulation, managing moisture and condensation, are covered in it.